seelikat/neuro-visual-reconstruction-dataset-index/README.md

 fMRI records blood-oxygenation changes (the BOLD signal) following neural activity. fMRI data is organized as voxel-wise activity measurements in a 3D volume (voxels are 3D pixels), which – unlike many other neuroimaging modalities – makes it straightforward to use with standard machine learning methods.

 Among non-invasive neuroimaging modalities, fMRI offers the best spatial resolution, which enables detailed localization of brain activity.
-Unlike invasive recording methods, it can also cover the whole visual system and the whole brain and can easily be recorded in healthy humans.
+Unlike invasive recording methods, it can also cover the whole visual system and the whole brain and can easily be recorded in healthy humans. fMRI is slow however, the _sampling rate_ (TR) usually being in the range of seconds, which impacts continuous stimuli such as video.

 The BOLD response typically peaks ~4–6 seconds after neural firing and returns to baseline after ~10–12 seconds.
 This means that the fMRI signal at time t reflects neural activity from several seconds earlier, i.e.: from the stimulus presented several seconds earlier.
 The image shows the canonical hemodynamic response function (HRF) presented in neuroscience literature and implemented in many frameworks.
 In practice, the exact shape and timing vary across voxels depending on vascularization and other physiological factors.